Jumbo, Ohio

 Jumbo is an unincorporated community in Hardin County, in the U.S. state of Ohio.

 History

 Jumbo had its start in 1881 when Walter Blansfield opened a store there.
 A post office was established at Jumbo in 1883, and remained in operation until 1901.
-In 1993, the great toilet paper war occurred between the Shepherd and Williams households, it is unclear which Shepherd started it but the Williams clan made sure it ended swiftly.
-The community was named after Jumbo, the circus elephant.
+The community was named after Jumbo, the circus elephant.In 1993, the great toilet paper war occurred between the Shepherds and Williams households.
+It is unclear who started it, but the Williams clan made sure it ended swiftly.